 Alexander Payne (Papadopoulos) is a film director, screenwriter, and producer born in Omaha in 1961 (February 10, 1961).
 He is known for several succesful films such as Election (1999), About Schmidt (2002), Sideways (2004), The Descendants (2011), Nebraska (2013), and Downsizing (2017).

-His films are noted for their dark humor and satirical depictions of contemporary American society.
-Payne is a two-time winner of the Academy Award for Best Adapted Screenplay, and a three-time nominee of the Academy Award for Best Director.
+Payne’s films are famed for their dark humor and satirical depictions of contemporary American society.
+Payne has won the Academy Award for Best Adapted Screenplay twice, and he has been nominated for the Academy Award for Best Director 3 times.

 “The best cinema is about ethics.”

 Yes, both his parents are of Greek heritage (his father is half-Greek, half-German, his mother is Greek on both sides of her family).